 We are a Colombian- British family currently living between the U.K & Colombia.
 Having lived and travelled extensively in Colombia, WATI collective was born in 2017.

 As makers ourselves, we have always admired the skill of Colombian artisans, along with their rich cultures and traditions.
 Through our many adventures and encounters we found ourselves in Nabusimake - the sacred valley of the Arhuaco people, high in the mountains of the Sierra Nevada de Santa Marta.
-Here, we heard directly from women of Aruaco the challenges they faced in selling their crafts, and the struggle of meeting their basic needs as individuals and
+Here, we heard directly from women in this community the challenges they faced in selling their crafts at the price they deserved.

 This is when we decided to find a way to support these incredible women, and work with other skilled artisans who faced similar challenges.

 We have seen the increase in tourism and interest in Colombian culture boom in the last few years, but many artisans are still struggling to find outlets which pay them fairly for their work.
-In some cases, increase in demand and production has even driven the price of slow- made traditional crafts down, as cheaper and often synthetic replicas are being produced.
+In some cases, increase in demand and production has even driven the price of slow- made traditional crafts down, as cheaper and often synthetic replicas are being produced to meet the demand.

 For all of the artisan groups we work with, their crafts are much more than a beautiful object or something which provides them with income, they are expressions of their rich cultural identities - past and present and examples of their ancestral wisdom and skills.